-The Course Reserves service allows faculty to place physical materials on reserve at any participating branch of their choice.
-They may also choose to place materials on electronic reserve.
+The Course Reserves service allows faculty to place physical and electronic materials on reserve.

 Physical items—books, audio CDs, and video recordings in various formats—can be placed on reserve for any course.
 The items must either be owned by the Princeton University Library or lent to the library by the course instructor; items obtained via Interlibrary Loan or Borrow Direct cannot serve as course reserves.
+ReCAP items may not be placed on reserve unless they are owned by Princeton.
 The Library will rush order any required item not owned, but all orders require time for fulfillment, given potential shortages and shipping delays.
 The Library does not purchase coursepacks, but will accept them for use as reserves.

 The Library can make individual book chapters, journal and newspaper articles, audio and video clips, etc., available for electronic reserve.
 The primary function of these services is to assure that students and teachers have timely access to course-related library resources.

 The Library complies with all applicable copyright laws.
 The following standards apply to the use of copyrighted works as electronic reserves:

 - inclusion of materials on electronic reserve will be at the request of the instructor, or his or her designate, for educational purposes only;